SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/github-application.md

 After creating your app, you'll be prompted with a link to "generate a private key" at the top of the page.
 Click the link to download your .pem private key file.
 You can also download your .pem file by scrolling down to "Private Key" and clicking **Generate Private Key**.

-After downloading your .pem file, you'll need to set your private key at a global level in SonarQube by following these steps:
+After downloading your .pem file, you'll need to set your private key at a global level in SonarQube.

-1. Generate a base64 encoded string with your .pem private key file using `base64 -w0 /path/to/key.pem` on Linux or `base64 -i /path/to/key.pem` on MacOS.
-2. Copy and paste the base64-encoded content of your private key file into the text box at [**Administration > Pull Requests > GitHub > GitHub App private key**](/#sonarqube-admin#/sonarqube/admin/settings?category=pull_request/).
+Simply copy and paste the content of your private key file into the text box at [**Administration > Pull Requests > GitHub > GitHub App private key**](/#sonarqube-admin#/sonarqube/admin/settings?category=pull_request/).

 ### Configuring Your SonarQube Instance